yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 once to avoid inspecting each segment fingerprint within the region.
 Finding duplicated regions is more efficient than finding each duplicated segment separately.

+The Key-Value store contains the collection of fingerprints (which are the keys) which points to the actual chunks of data stored.

 To increase data throughput, a dedup system can be sharded into multiple nodes.
 Each node would contain a portion of file metadata and key value store necessary for duplicate checking.